10001111/10001111/README.md

-– Im am Full-Stack |ai assisted & automated| devloper
+– Im am front-end |ai assisted & automated| devloper

 About me

-I'm very interested and passionate about working as a Full-Stack |ai assisted & automated| devloper to help nurture my creative ideas and coming up with solutions to tackle a problem that I face throughout my journey as devloper.
+I'm very interested and passionate about working as a front-end |ai assisted & automated| devloper to help nurture my creative ideas and coming up with solutions to tackle a problem that I face throughout my journey as devloper.

 I currently live in [Zapopan, Jalisco, Mexico]  .
 I want to clarify that I focus on creativity and simplicity as being ai assisted & automated.
 I want to stay in the flow while developing.

 ## 🧰 Skills & Tools
-- HTML • CSS • Python • Lua
+- HTML • CSS • Python
 - Git & GitHub
-- Full-Stack |ai assisted & automated| devloper
+- front-end |ai assisted & automated| devloper

 ## 🚀 Featured Projects
 - [Another Projects](my GitHub repos)